ccaven/code-together/README.md

 1. Loading and saving from **Khan Academy**.
 The vision is for two Khan Academy users to be able to work simultaneously on a project by loading it into Code Together, editing the code, then saving it back to a Khan Academy project.
 2. Quality of life features such as **number scrubbing** and **color pickers**.
 I'm working on number scrubbing in the `number-scrubber` branch.
 3. Helpful **error messages**.
 It would be awesome to somehow incorporate Large Language Models to get personalized feedback; in the meantime, I may end up creating a better version of Error Buddy (from Khan Academy's editor).

+## Credits

+Thanks to DesignEvo for the free logo creator.